3 - 6 Months Postpartum

 - FYI: Some space between our abs is normal.
 Learn more about DRA and self-assessment here.

-How to Support C-section Scar Healing
+How to Support C-section Scar Healing at 3 Months Postpartum

 If you had a cesarean section, you may be experiencing scar pains weeks and months afterwards.
 Initially, incisional (scar) pain is likely from the immediate swelling and healing that is happening.
 As it heals, there may be discomfort for a variety of reasons.
 Scar tissue can develop causing the scar to be tighter in some areas than others.
 Additionally, as the nerves heal, you may experience pain or discomfort.
 It’s normal to have pins and needles- type sensations but sharp stabbing pains that do not ease are not normal and should be addressed with your healthcare provider, especially if symptoms don’t improve with normal over-the-counter pain relief.
 Pain related to nerve healing should improve over time.

 You can start with scar desensitization early on but it can also help if you’re getting started further down the recovery road.
 Scar desensitization means you’re trying to help the nerves and tissues heal so they are not as sensitive as time goes on.
 Start with touching around (not directly on) your incision a couple of times per day if you haven’t started yet.
-As this feels better and you notice you can tolerate more sensation, you can begin scar massage since your incision should be fully healed at this stage.
+As this feels better and you notice you can tolerate more sensation, you can begin scar massage by 3 months postpartum since your incision should be fully healed at this stage.

 - Pelvic Pressure/ Heaviness/ Dragging